 CLPs do not have to appoint their full delegate entitlement, although they do have the option of crowdfunding to finance additional delegates.
 However, the number of delegates sent does not affect CLPs voting weight.
 Therefore, focus should be on ensuring that CLP delegates support policies to transform Britain, and thus reflect the views of Labour’s membership, rather than increasing the overall number of delegates.
-CLPs have until June 14th to submit information of the delegates they are sending to Conference.
-Replacement delegates can be submitted up until Friday June 28th should such circumstances arise.
+CLPs have until June 28th to submit information of the delegates they are sending to Conference.

 Rule Changes for 2019 Conference

 Thanks a rule change passed in Liverpool, CLPs can now submit rule changes to be on the agenda for this year’s conference, in addition to the rule changes that were passed last year and are already on the agenda (see the 2018 delegate report here).
 One rule that CLPs should definitely consider passing is a rule change to reform the three year rule.
 This proposal would ensure that popular rule changes are able to secure a waiver from the three year rule.

 Motions for the 2019 Conference